zabulus/core/src/install/arch-specific/win32/installation_readme.txt

 o Before installation
-o Installation on systems with Firebird 2.0 o New features of the installer o Deprecated Features related to installation o Uninstallation o Other Notes o Installation from a batch file
+o Installation on systems with Firebird 2.0 o New features of the installer o Deprecated features related to installation o Uninstallation o Other Notes o Installation from a batch file